Chargers catch San Diego strays as Petco Park explodes for Padres (and it's unfair)

 Did the Chargers get an attendance bump in 2007 because of the exceptional 2006 season and the fact they were still a playoff team?
 Not at all.
 The Chargers averaged 91.9% of capacity, which ranked dead last among the 28 teams with attendance data.

 San Diego was not showing up as frequently for the Chargers.
-This only got worse as time went on and the success of the mid-2010s started to fade.
+This only got worse as time went on and the success of the late-2000s started to fade.
 The Chargers missed the playoffs in 2012 and filled 84.1% of Qualcomm Stadium, good for 30th out of 32 teams.
 A playoff run in 2013 didn't change much, as the Chargers filled 87.2% of Qualcomm, good for 29th.

 There are a lot of compounding variables around this decline than just team success but just saying that a competitive team would have created the same atmosphere is not true.